-According to CoStar Portfolio Strategy1, U.S. office space per employee has dropped from 197.3 square feet (sf) in 2010 to roughly 182 sf in 2017.
+According to CoStar Portfolio Strategy, U.S. office space per employee has dropped from 197.3 square feet (sf) in 2010 to roughly 182 square feet in 2017.
 “Despite jumps that occur during recessions, when many companies cut staffing levels but retain their existing office leases, the long-term trend in square footage per worker is clearly down,” says Adrian Ponsen, senior real estate economist for CoStar Portfolio Strategy.

-In Austin we’re now seeing some office users push the envelope to densities upwards of 8 to 10 people per thousand square feet, which is only 100 -125 sf per employee.
+In Austin, we’re now seeing some office users push the envelope to densities upwards of eight to 10 people per thousand square feet, which is only 100 to 125 square feet per employee.
 And co-working and tech tenants are now reaching upwards of 12 per thousand comfortably.

 Q: Technology companies are often cited as those driving the trend towards denser office spaces, but are you seeing demand for dense environments from users in other industries as well?

 Andy: While tech tenants paved the path for higher-density work environments, we’re seeing firms in all industries moving to more efficient use of space.
 Coworking companies such as WeWork and Galvanize have a model based on dense, high-energy spaces.
 And we’ve seen users across the board – even law firms and professional service companies – demanding more dense, active, flexible spaces to better serve their employees and clients.

 Q: What are some of the considerations you take into account when designing a building to fit a dense workspace user or users?